luyadev/luya-module-exporter/README.md

 ./vendor/bin/luya exporter/database/remote-replace-local "mysql:host=localhost;dbname=REMOTE_DB_NAME" "USERNAME" "PASSWORD"
 ```

 > Attention!
-This command will drop all tables in your current used database and replace them with the remote export.
+This command will drop all tables in your current database and replace them with the remote export.

 To use this in a context where you aren't able to process user inputs (chained remote batch processing like in a deployer task) you can disable the security confirmation by adding the parameter `--interactive=0`.
-Obviously this should be used with extreme caution to prevent any unwanted data losses.
-For your safety there will be an automatically created database backup of the local db.
+Obviously, this should be used with extreme caution to prevent any unwanted data losses.

+> For your safety there will be an automatically created database backup of the local db.
 The backup can be found in the local temporary system directory - the file name resembles like this: `uniqid() . '-BACKUP-'.time()`

 #### Use as deployer task

-When using the LUYA deployer you may want to add the remote replace local command as a task and execute them when deploying the prep environment, here an example of what this could look like, you will find more infos in the luya deployer docs:
+When using the LUYA deployer you may want to add the remote replace local command as a task and execute them when deploying the prep environment, here an example of what this could look like, you will find more information in the luya deployer docs:

 ```php
 task('deploy:importProdDb', function() {